frob7377/Obelnicki_Scott_CSCI2270_FinalProject/README.md

 CSCI 2270
 Final Project

-Our final project will be a 20 questions program.
-We are thinking about using a n-ary tree to build a decision tree that will ask questions based on user responses.
-We would like to write the responses to a file that the program will read each time as it is loaded into memory.
-This will allow persistence between users.
-Another element we are considering incorporating is balancing the tree based on which questions are best at parsing information.
-Our final element would be to use a algorithm similar to a graph's shortest path algorithm to allow the user to input an answer and have the program predict how many questions it would take to guess that answers.
+Our final project is a 20-ish questions program.
+We are using a system of vectors and two structures to hold our questions and answers.
+The user is able to navigate the answers based on simple yes or no questions.
+The game is also fully scalable, while in the menu the user is able to add both questions and answers so that the game grows as it is used.
+And so that we do not loose all the great user content, the information is saved in a text file called ‘answers.txt’.